pi-star-2025/pi_star/Biology + Chemistry/sleep/simulations_vs_dreams.md

 ...

 These earth simulations have the feel of movies or TV shows.
-Nevertheless, there is always a specific question or purpose the seer had when intitiating a dream.
+Nevertheless, there is always a specific question or purpose the seer had when initiating a dream.

 Dreams are much more fun than reality.
 In a low 3-force world, it's always messy finding characters, so your truer character is likely to come out above.